taiporto/frontend-coding-interview/README.md

 - Make "All photos" require authentication to access.
 - Only need to show 10 photos on the "All photos" page.
 Paging is not required.
 - Photos should be like/unlikeable.
+- We want to see that you have a basic understanding of React concepts (eg. contexts, callbacks, etc.).
+- We also want to see you know how to write tests.
+Nothing fancy, just the basics are fine.

 ### Final Thoughts

 Remember, please don't spend too much time on this.
 In fact, save a little time and **add a section to the README** outlining what else you'd do differently to make this a production ready app.
-We really just want to make sure you understand core React concepts (ie. context providers, memoization, callbacks, etc).

 **Any questions**, just let us know.
 Send emails to <a href="mailto:james.crain@movewithclever.com">james.crain@movewithclever.com</a>.
 Good luck!